GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

 We use reference counting to keep track of which objects should be kept alive.
 For instance, `pgf_free_revision` knows that a transient revision should be removed only when its reference count reaches zero.
 This means that there is no process or thread using it.
 The function also checks whether the revision is persistent.
 Persistent revisions are never removed since they can always be retrieved with `checkoutPGF`.

 Clients are supposed to correctly use `pgf_free_revision` to indicate that they don't need a revision any more.
-Unfortunetely, this is not always possible to guarantee.
+Unfortunately, this is not always possible to guarantee.
 For example many languages with garbage collection will call `pgf_free_revision` from a finalizer method.
 In some languages, however, the finalizer is not guaranteed to be executed if the process terminates before the garbage collection is done.
 Haskell is one of those languages.
 Even in languages with reference counting like Python, the process may get killed by the operating system and then the finalizer may still not be executed.

 The solution is that we count on the database clients to correctly report when a revision is not needed.
 However, on a fresh database restart we explictly clean all left over transient revisions.
 This means that even if a client is killed or if it does not correctly release its revisions, the worst that can happen is a memory leak until the next restart.